 - Buy Bitcoin. eToro also lets users buy a fraction of a Bitcoin.

 Buying Bitcoin with a prepaid card is simple since the exchange supports the use of both Visa and MasterCard debit cards.
+You can buy a portion of Bitcoin, starting with as little as $25.
+Coinbase charges 0.50% per trade and 3.99% for prepaid card purchases.
 Follow these steps to add a prepaid card:

 - Go to Payment methods > select Add payment method > Prepaid card